ArduPilot/ardupilot_wiki/dev/source/docs/testing-with-replay.rst

 ============

-Replay is a program that takes a dataflash log file and replays it through the latest master code allowing for state estimation issues to be analysed with new code.
+Replay is a program that takes a dataflash log file and replays it through any branch's code allowing for state estimation issues to be analyzed using that branch's code instead of the code used while generating the dataflash log.

-It is recommended that if a problem is reproducible that the log be generated with both the `LOG_REPLAY` and `LOG_DISARMED` parameters set to 1.
+.. note:: The log structure of the firmware used to create the log and the branch to be tested with it must be the same.

+.. note:: In order to use Replay the log must be generated with `LOG_REPLAY` set to 1.
+And it is preferred to also have `LOG_DISARMED` also set to 1, to obtain the most information in the log.

 .. image:: ../images/Replay_EKFVsINAV.png
     :target: ../_images/Replay_EKFVsINAV.png